Hello, I’m a designer and scenographer with a love of storytelling and narrative.

 Over the past 15 years, I’ve worked as a graphic designer both locally and internationally.
 Always drawn to the arts, my clients have included Sydney Symphony Orchestra, Bell Shakespeare, London’s Southbank Center and Hayward Gallery, as well as a handful of television networks and smaller theatre makers.
 I’ve also worked with some publishing houses, corporate and retail clients plus some design and advertising agencies.

 I’ve just completed a BFA in Design for Performance at the National Institute of Dramatic Art (NIDA).
 Throughout my degree, I’ve collaborated with students and professionals on some really fun projects.
 In 2018, I spent four weeks with designer Annie Atkins in Dublin, Ireland, learning about graphic props design for film.
-I’m currently designer for La Mariage Forcé by Moliere; co-production designer on short film Optics; production designer for Triple J Unearthed Music Video If You Were My Hero, plus co-designer on EXPONIDA 2018.
+For my graduation show, I was designer for La Mariage Forcé by Moliére with director Ellen Wiltshire; co-production designer on short film Optics; production designer for Triple J Unearthed Music Video If You Were My Hero, plus co-designer on EXPONIDA 2018.
 I was the lucky recipient of the Billy Ostadal Scholarship and The William Fletcher Foundation Grant.

 In 2017, I completed a secondment as an art department assistant on Bruce Beresford’s feature film ‘Ladies in Black’.
 I was co-art director on the award winning short film The Horrific Murder Of Grigori Rasputin and visual projection designer for NIDA musical Hello Again.
 During 2016, I was design and costume assistant on productions of Woyzeck, A Midsummer Night’s Dream and The Season at Sarsaparilla.